We will all suffer from high states of stress at some point in our lives.

 This stage of resistance can last many months or even 10-20+ years.
 This prolonged hyperadrenic response can exhaust and deplete the adrenals, leading to stage 3.

 This prolonged alarm reaction know as hyperadrenia will eventually lead to hypoadrenia, the point where the person loses the ability to adapt to stress.

-Essentially, the body can no longer handle any further stress and the person may experience a total collapse of body function or specific organs or systems.
+Essentially, the body can no longer handle any further stress effects and the person may experience a total collapse of body function or specific organ systems.
 Professional medical treatment is necessary here.